Chapter Thirty Seven IV

 Mrs. Epstein calls, “The family is out of the question.
 A nephew inherited, he’s been in the homeopathic therapy business in Arizona for years.
 The money he got for the house and their investments allowed him the time to pursue his wanderlust for a couple of years.
 The usual, India, Thailand, Mexico, gave him some credentials.
 His place is filled with photos of him with one or another guru, healer or shaman.
 He has a couple of massage therapists, an astrologer, does the homeopathy himself.
 Sells distilled water he waved a flower over to restore the energy flow of this or that.
 He’s got a following of sorts, makes a living.
 He’s not our guy.”

 Janah, “Last request, I think it is anyway.
 Find out everything there is to know about the people who did the remodeling after the murder.
 It never made much sense for it to be family, the murder was ten years ago.
-It was just a long shot.
 It’s either the contractor or one of the subcontractors who did the remodeling, or one of the students who used to visit the professor at this house.
 The work was done ten years ago.
 Why wait ten years after hiding something in a remodeled house to go back and get it?
 The students are more recent, the professor is just two years retired.
 But that assumes a student hid something here, hid it well enough that he didn’t have to tear out a piece of sheetrock then fix and paint it in an evening’s visit, that a very thorough housekeeper never came across.”

 Mrs. Epstein, “You have quite a little mystery on your hands.
 The people who could have hidden something wait ten years to come and get it, and the recent visitors have to hide something quickly but it is never discovered.”